jjvanzon/Sounds/README.md

 ⚖️ Legal
 ---------

-Licensed under the Creative Commons Zero Universal license.
+Licensed under the Creative Commons Zero 1.0 Universal license.

-Even though content was copied, it should fall under fair use policy, since the quality is rather low, and it is no competition to the sources the sounds came from.
+Even though content was copied, it should fall under fair use policy, since the quality is rather low, and should have no consequences for the original makers.